Aman-Awasthi/AWS-Terraform-Static-Website/Readme.md

 6. **Apply Configuration:** Apply the Terraform configuration to create the infrastructure:

 7. **Test Your Website:** Access your static website by using the URL provided by AWS or your custom domain (if configured).

+Check the blog for steps to implement the project - https://amana6420.hashnode.dev/terraform-aws-static-website-hosting